-Whilst the location of the Metro Station adjacent to the site represents an opportunity for increased development, it is not justification for the 75m maximum height proposed.
-The scale of the proposed 75m towers is out of context with the existing and desired mid-rise character of the Five Dock Town Centre (and with the heights proposed in the EIE for low- and mid-rise housing).
+Whilst the location of the Metro Station adjacent to the site represents an opportunity for increased development, it is not justification for the 75m maximum height proposed and two towers of that height.
+The scale of the proposed 75m towers is out of context with the existing and desired midrise character of the Five Dock Town Centre (and with the heights proposed in the EIE for low- and mid-rise housing).
 If the forecast heights are compared with the illustrated heights in the Planning Proposal, it is apparent that the proposed towers will be out of context within the future town centre.

-Further, the Planning Proposal and the 'urban design precedents' in the Urban Design Report misrepresent the distinction between building heights in metropolitan centres (such as Sydney CBD and Parramatta) and strategic centres (such as Chatswood and Burwood North) with those in local centres (such as Five Dock and North Strathfield).
+Further, the Planning Proposal and the 'urban design precedents' in the Proponent's Urban Design Report misrepresent the distinction between building heights in metropolitan centres (such as Sydney CBD and Parramatta) and strategic centres (such as Chatswood and Burwood North) with those in local centres (such as Five Dock and North Strathfield).

-Despite the introduction of a Metro station, Five Dock is expected to remain a local centre serving local needs and is not intended to become a strategic centre.
-A better indication of the likely scale of development around the Five Dock Metro can be found in the recent draft TOD SEPP which proposes building heights of 21m within a zone that is 400m around 31 stations including North Strathfield Metro and Marrickville Metro stations.
+Despite the introduction of a Metro station, Five Dock is expected to remain a local centre serving local needs, and is not intended to become a strategic centre.
+A better indication of the likely scale of development around the Five Dock Metro can be found in the recent draft TOD SEPP which proposes building heights of 21m within a zone that is 400m around 31 stations, not inclusive of Five Dock Metro station.

-The height that is permitted on this site will set a precedent for future development in the town centre and the proposed 75m tall towers are excessive, do not respect the heritage buildings on the site and do not reflect the existing or desired future context for Five Dock Town Centre.
+The height that is permitted on this site will set a precedent for future development in the town centre and the proposed 75m tall towers are considered excessive, do not respect the heritage buildings on the site and do not reflect the existing or desired future context for Five Dock Town Centre.

-As it is accepted that some uplift in the right locations on the site may be appropriate, the urban design review, prepared on behalf of Council recommends that a varied maximum building height apply across the site, with a maximum of 30m or 9 storeys in the north-western corner of the site and a maximum of 15.2m or 4 storeys along the southeastern frontage to Great North Road.
+As it is accepted that some uplift in the right locations on the site may be appropriate, the urban design review prepared on behalf of Council by the independent peer review, and considered by the LPP, put forth a concept for varied maximum building heights to apply across the site, with a maximum of 30m or 9 storeys in the north-western corner of the site and a maximum of 15.2m or 4 storeys along the southeastern frontage to Great North Road.
 No more than 3 storeys or a maximum building height of 12.4m should occur between the Rectory and East Street.